 Procter, Francis, and Christopher Wordsworth, eds.
 Breviarium ad usum insignis ecclesiae Sarum.
 3 Vols.
 Cambridge: Cambridge University Press, 1879, 1882, 1886. §

 Renwick, William, ed.
 Sarum Compline Latin.
-Hamilton Ontario: Gregorian Institute of Canada, 2018.
+Hamilton Ontario: Gregorian Institute of Canada, 2018, second edition, 2020.

 Renwick, William, ed.
 Sarum Vespers Latin (3 vols.)
 Hamilton Ontario: Gregorian Institute of Canada, 2019.

 Sandon, Nick. ed.
 The Use of Salisbury.
 6 vols.
 Newton Abbot, Devon: Antico Edition, 1984-1999.
 A Latin performing edition of the Mass of the Sarum Temporale with English rubrics.

 Seager, Charles.
 Portiforii seu Breviarii Sarisburiensis.
 Vol. 1.
 London: J. Leslie, 1842; Vols.
 1-2, 1843. §